nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-arender-connector.md

 For an embedded installation, you can modify the `arender-hmi.properties` files under `NUXEO_HOME/nxserver/config/ARenderConfiguration` folder.

-For a Docker installation, you can extends our image and copy your properties file to `/docker-entrypoint-init.d/arender.properties`:
+For a Docker installation, you can extend our image and copy your properties file to `/docker-entrypoint-init.d/arender.properties`:
 ```
 FROM dockerin-arender.nuxeo.com:443/arender-previewer:MP_VERSION

 COPY arender.properties /docker-entrypoint-init.d/arender.properties
 ```

-You can also modify the `arender-hmi.properties` that is deployed inside the `/ARenderConfiguration` in the previewer Docker container.
+You can also modify the `arender-hmi.properties` which is deployed inside the `/ARenderConfiguration` in the previewer Docker container.

-Editing these configuration files helps you to tailor the ARender interface to fit specific UI and UX needs.
-Please follow the [ARender configuration guide](https://arender.io/doc/current4/documentation/hmi/index-hmi.html).
+These configuration files let you customize the ARender interface to fit specific UI and UX needs.
+Please follow the [ARender configuration guide](https://arender.io/doc/current4/documentation/hmi/index-hmi.html) for more information.

-You can for example:
+Examples of possible configurations:

-- Add and/or remove buttons from the ARender interface
+- Add or remove buttons from the ARender interface
-- Modify ARender behaviors on specific user actions (like validating a comment when the user clicks on "Enter")
+- Modify ARender behaviors on specific user actions (like entering a comment when the user clicks on "Enter")
 - Reference a new theme (by creating your custom CSS file)

 {{!--     ### nx_asset ###